-You can swap it out for regular all-purpose, which will give a more structured cake.
+You can swap the c&p flour out for regular all-purpose, which will give a more structured cake.
 You can also make your own cake and pastry flour by combining all-purpose flour and cornstarch!

 How to make pound cake:

-Start by whisking your dry ingredients (flour, baking powder, and salt) in a medium bowl to combine.
+1. Whisk your dry ingredients together.
 Set aside to prep the wet ingredients.

-Add your sugar, and beat the mixture on high speed again for 3 to 5 minutes.
-Your mixture should be light and fluffy, and you shouldn’t see any more dry sugar granules.
+3. Add your sugar, and beat the mixture on high speed again.
+Your mixture should be light and fluffy, and you shouldn't see any more dry sugar granules.

-Add in half of your dry ingredients to the wet mixture.
-Mix until just combined.
+5. Alternate adding dry ingredients and sour cream.
+Add in half of your dry ingredients, and mix until just combined.
 Add your sour cream and mix again until mostly combined (some streaks are fine).
 Add your remaining dry ingredients and fold them into the cake batter until just combined.
-Take care not to over mix or it can cause your cake to bake up dense and dry!
+Take care not to over mix!!

 ** I like to check on the cake after about 40 minutes to see how quickly it's browning.
 If you find the outside is browning too quickly, loosely tent your cake with aluminum foil to prevent burning. **